MatchOnTheStreet/Docs/UserGuide.md

 * A title (the first thing other people will see, should include name of sport)
 * The time and approximate duration of the event
 * A description (any special notes or requirements e.g. need to bring cleats or a ball.
 Or notes on where to meet.)
+*After you created an event, an icon will be automatically assigned to this event based on its title.
+Therefore it is recommended that the title contains the name of the sports/event such as "basketball", "table tennis", "football", etc.*

 ##Viewing your Events
 Opening your profile will allow you to see the events you are attending.
 To do this swipe from the left-hand side of the screen to bring up the sidebar and tap the “My Events” item.
 This will bring up a screen that has all the events you are attending and tapping on an event will allow you to view the specific details and unattend the event if desired.